frincuandreea/andreeafrincu/pages/about.md

 layout: page
 title: about_me
 permalink: /about/
-feature-img: "assets/img/pexels/nature.jpg"
+feature-img: "assets/img/pexels/book-coffee.webp"
 lang: en
 ---

 Hello,

+my name is Andreea Frincu (now Ciapsa).
+I work as a Software Developer in various projects.
+During the years I worked on backend projects but also on frontend projects.
+I learn a lot during working with awesome teams and I am still open to learn new things.

-my name is Andreea-Oana (Frincu) Ciapsa.
-I work as a Software Developer, in my free time I like to code, read books, walk and help others.
+In my free time I like to code, read books, walk and help others.

 ![](/assets/img/author/imgeu.JPG)

-**Skills:**
+**Technical Skills:**

 * Java, Java Enterprise Edition, Spring boot